Edouard Bertholet: Biography

-With a mind open to all kinds of thoughts, he became enthusiastic about oriental philosophy.

-He invited the swamis Jathsvarananda and Sidheswaranda to the “Société Vaudoise d’Etudes Psychiques” which he founded in 1927.
-The members flocked, fascinated by the stature, the universal culture of Dr Bertholet, and by the lecturers he invited, all bearers of unusual knowledge.
-Among them: Alexandra David-Neel, who, back from Tibet, had her rheumatism treated at the “Violettes”.

-Subtle specialist of Hinduism, Vedantism, Taoism, — dazzling his audiences by magistral conferences on Ramakrishna, Randa and Paramananda, the doctor remained nevertheless an occidental impregnated by the “Christic” message and the tradition transmitted by such elites as Albert La Grand, Paracelse, Louis-Claude de Saint-Martin, Stanislas de Guaita, Péladan and Master Philippe de Lyon.
+He invited the swamis Jathsvarananda and Sidheswaranda to the "Société Vaudoise d'Etudes Psychiques", which he founded in 1927.
+The society attracted a number of people, among them Alexandra David-Neel, who received treatment at the "Violettes" upon returning from Tibet.
+A specialist in Hinduism, Vedantism, and Taoism, Bertholet gave lectures on Ramakrishna, Randa, and Paramananda, while maintaining an interest in Western esoteric traditions associated with figures such as Paracelse, Louis-Claude de Saint-Martin, Stanislas de Guaita, Péladan, and Master Philippe de Lyon.

-Dr Bertholet never met the latter though, unless on those invisible roads where the authentic exchanges take place.
-But he wrote a “Reincarnation d’aprés le Maitre Phillipe de Lyon”.
-And judging the Sar Péladan, intellectual pole of the Master of Arbresle, to have been misunderstood during his time, he mentioned this enigmatic figure in “La pensée et les secrets du Sar Joséphin Péladan” — four volumes which confer a new scope to the Rosicrucian ideas which impregnated the thought of the Sar.
-The doctor shared them so well that he revived in 1933 the “Ordre Ancien et Mystique de la Rose+Croix”, (the Ancient and Mystic Order of the Rose+Cross) — an extension of the psychic society which is a group of awareness and not of Initiation.
+Dr Bertholet never met the latter though.
+But he wrote a “Reincarnation d’aprés le Maitre Phillipe de Lyon.”
+And judging the Sar Péladan, intellectual pole of the Master of Arbresle, to have been misunderstood during his time, he mentioned him in “La pensée et les secrets du Sar Joséphin Péladan” — four volumes which confer a new scope to the Rosicrucian ideas which impregnated the thought of the Sar.
+The doctor shared them so well that he revived in 1933 the “Ordre Ancien et Mystique de la Rose+Croix” (the Ancient and Mystic Order of the Rose+Cross).

-It was in the quietness of the “Violettes” that he himself continued his own quest that he installed in his own house a small chapel where the Christ and the Virgin are next to the Buddha.
-The writer Jean Palaiseul says he saw him there “aureoled by his white beard of a prophet and by his ascetic life, standing in front of a big crucifix and wooden polychrome statues depicting the verses of the Koran, arranged around a candelabra with seven branches”.
+It was at “Violettes” that he installed in his own house a small chapel where the Christ and the Virgin are next to the Buddha.
+The writer Jean Palaiseul says he saw Bertholet there “aureoled by his white beard of a prophet and by his ascetic life, standing in front of a big crucifix and wooden polychrome statues depicting the verses of the Koran, arranged around a candelabra with seven branches”.

-An ecumenical mind before its time, he knew that the energy, which animates all things, resides neither in ‘labels’ nor in narrow sectarianism.
-And that wisdom is one, above human divergences.

-It was towards this unity, within which all contradictions are solved, that he tended more and more.
-Retired at Vevey during his last years, sick but serene, he composed his last work “Mystere et Ministere des Anges” getting closer and closer to this love he knew to be, more than all science, the only key to life.
+Retired at Vevey during his last years, he composed his last work “Mystere et Ministere des Anges”.